ropensci-review-tools/repometrics/CONTRIBUTING.md

 these <- three( words (x))
 ```

-`githist` code opts for the former style, with the natural result that one
+`repometrics` code opts for the former style, with the natural result that one
 ends up writing

 ```r